How to create an effective Business Continuity Plan

 How BCPs and DRPs differ.

 Business continuity (BC) refers to maintaining necessary business functions and production or recovering them quickly enough in the event of a major disaster.
 This can range from a flood, bomb threat, fire, terrorist attack or pandemic or cyber-attack or war.
 A BCP outlines the guidelines an organization should follow when faced with such issues.
-The BCP does a story on people, resources, processes, buildings, partners and ICT et al.
+The BCP does a story on people, resources, processes, buildings, partners and ICT etc.

 Currently, the professional literature is aware that a disaster recovery plan (DRP) is NOT the same as a BCP.
 According to many, a DRP focuses on restoring ICT functions and has everything to do with what one calls “ICT Continuity services” in ITIL.
 It focuses on ICT and often does not get underway until the most serious blows and injuries (the immediate impact) from the crisis are over.
 That is why it is an integral part of a BCP, because a BCP focuses on the survival of the entire organization.